dasic002/wordle_game/README.md

 6) sixth attempt - __Phew__

 __How might we create this?__
-This messages could have been a constant variable as a list and upon winning the round, the message is composed calling the list item by index.
+These messages could have been a constant variable as a list and upon winning the round, the message is composed calling the list item by index.
 The index would be calculated with the length of the list of guesses made minus 1.

 #### __Returning players login__
-Playing the official Wordle game the game recognises the devices, so as the player returns day after day it is able to track the player's stats.
+Playing the official Wordle game the game recognises the devices, so as the player returns day after day it can track the player's stats.
 For extended features, players can register an account with New York Times to access other games too.
-The benefit is that a returning player can keep building on their winning streak to overcome their own highscore (longest streak) without having to play more rounds in one single session of accessing the game.
+The benefit is that a returning player can keep building on their winning streak to overcome their own high score (longest streak) without having to play more rounds in one single session of accessing the game.

 __How might we create this?__
 The most feasible way I can think of is to either:
-- provide new players their timestamp based ID after entering their name so that next time they access the game, if it is entered in the name prompt of the welcome page, the game can recognise the input is all numeric and 12 digits long, which makes the game lookup the number as an ID, if it existts in our worksheet it will pull the data into the game and allow the next round, if won to increment the current winning streak as if the player had not closed the previous game.
+- provide new players their timestamp based ID after entering their name so that next time they access the game, if it is entered in the name prompt of the welcome page, the game can recognise the input is all numeric and 12 digits long, which makes the game lookup the number as an ID, if it exists in our worksheet it will pull the data into the game and allow the next round, if won to increment the current winning streak as if the player had not closed the previous game.
 - or that when new players enter their name on the welcome page prompt, the game asks the player to provide a unique username and password, with the game confirming that the username is valid and available in the worksheet.
 Next time the player returns, when prompted for a name, the player can enter their username, the game looks up the usernames in the worksheet and prompts for a password, before it resumes the game with the same stats.